Renato Unso, the heartbreak kid who shattered the National Record

 The Philippines enjoyed a fabulous streak in the early 80s at SEA Games with three 400 Hurdlers in 1981 Grafilo, 1983 Unso, and 1985 Arnillo claiming the 400 Hurdle crown.

-It was Renato Unso who at these games would set the undisputed Philippine Record of 51.26 which stood 30 years before being broken by Fil-Heritage athlete Eric Cray.
+At these games, Renato Unso would set the undisputed Philippine Record of 51.26, which stood 30 years before being broken by Fil-Heritage athlete Eric Cray.

 Unso was born 25th of April 1957, At the age of 9.
 He was Orphaned and overcame poverty.